Cross-Project Flakiness: A Case Study of the OpenStack Ecosystem: Threats to Validity

 \textbf{External Validity.} Our study focuses exclusively on the OpenStack ecosystem, which may limit the applicability of our results to other ecosystems.
 We opt to emphasize internal validity by analyzing 94\% of OpenStack projects that employed Zuul CI, providing substantial coverage within this domain.

-\fix{To mitigate it, we examine the analytic generalizability~\cite{yin2009case} of the two identified phenomena (cross-project flakiness and inconsistent flakiness) by extending our analysis to another ecosystem, Zuul, a widely used CI/CD platform.
-We apply the same methodology described in Sections~\ref{sec:cs}--\ref{sec:rq2} and collect 757 closed Zuul reviews across six projects from January 2025 to November 2025.
-For cross-project flakiness, we identify one job (\path{zuul-quick-start}) out of 53 Zuul jobs exhibiting non-deterministic behavior across multiple projects.
+\fix{To mitigate it, we examine the analytic generalizability~\cite{yin2009case} of the two identified phenomena (cross-project flakiness and inconsistent flakiness) by extending our analysis to another ecosystem, Zuul, a widely adopted \minor{CI/CD system.
+Although Zuul was originally developed for OpenStack projects, it has since become independent of OpenStack, with open-source and proprietary users outside of the OpenStack ecosystem.\footnote{https://zuul-ci.org/users.html} Thus, Zuul forms its own, albeit smaller, ecosystem, which serves as a valuable case to validate the phenomena we identified in this paper.
+Moreover, Zuul CI is also integrated into the code review process of the Zuul ecosystem, allowing us to reuse the same approach outlined in Sections~\ref{sec:cs}--\ref{sec:rq2}.
+In total, we collect 757 closed Zuul reviews across six projects from January 2025 to November 2025.} For cross-project flakiness, we identify one job (\path{zuul-quick-start}) out of 53 Zuul jobs exhibiting non-deterministic behavior across multiple projects.
 For inconsistent flakiness, we found three flaky tests out of 51.
 Moreover, we discover that 46 of them are unit tests, which is consistent with Observation 3.
 These results collectively confirm the applicability of our results in Zuul.
-In future work, we plan to extend the investigation to additional ecosystems to further enhance generalizability.}
+In future work, we plan to extend the investigation to other \minor{larger} ecosystems to further enhance generalizability.}